Triston Casas Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Astros' 3.83 team ERA ranks fourth among all league pitching staffs.
+- The Astros' 3.85 team ERA ranks sixth among all league pitching staffs.

-- Astros pitchers combine to allow 154 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Urquidy makes the start for the Astros, his ninth of the season.
-He is 2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched.
+- France will try to earn his 10th victory when he makes the start for the Astros, his 18th of the season.
+He is 9-4 with a 2.75 ERA and 80 strikeouts through 108 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Saturday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering two hits.
+- The right-hander's most recent appearance came on Saturday against the Seattle Mariners, when he went six innings, surrendering two earned runs while allowing seven hits.

-- In nine games this season, the 28-year-old has amassed a 5.21 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .273 to opposing batters.
+- In 18 games this season, the 28-year-old has put up an ERA of 2.75, with 6.7 strikeouts per nine innings.
+Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.